 Its vitamins, minerals, and antibacterial properties help your body fight bacteria that cause colds and flu.

-Drinking warm cardamom tea is also excellent for soothing your sore throat and suppressing your coughs.
+Warm cardamom tea is also great for soothing a sore throat and keeping a cough under control.

 18. May Improve Breathing

-The group which inhaled cardamon essential oil showed a significantly higher oxygen uptake compared to the other group that didn’t.
+The group that inhaled cardamom essential oil showed a significantly higher oxygen uptake compared to the other group that didn’t.